Safety at Fagradalsfjall eruption site

 Your fully charged phone is the most important asset to bring and a power bank for recharging.
 Keep in mind that your batteries last shorter when it is cold.
 In case of an emergency or a bad outlook for your situation, don't wait to call 112.
 Waiting to call may make the situation worse and more difficult for the to deal with.

 Hiking poles are fundamental since some of the hiking paths are pretty steep.
 A headlamp is also necessary; you may get delayed even if you don't plan to stay until dark.
 Ice spikes for your shoes are also crucial for the colder seasons as the hiking trail may be icy.
-Make sure to pack some energy-rich food and water and hot beverages.
+Make sure to pack some energy-rich food and water.
 Don't forget the camera and binoculars are also nice to have.
-Sunglasses may come in handy, pack band-aids for sore heels and bring a basic first aid kit along.
+Sunglasses may come in handy and a basic first aid kit is always a good idea.

 Threats at the eruption site

-Several hazards need to be considered at the site of an active volcano.
+Several hazards need to be considered when being close to an active volcano that recently erupted.
 Conditions can change quickly and it is important to know how to react to avoid threats and dangerous situations.
 Here are the most vital ones:

 - Do not walk on the lava!
-Even though it can look as it has cooled, there may be molten 1000°C hot lava underneath with only a thin crust on the top.
+Even though it can look as it has cooled, there may be burning hot lava underneath a thin crust.
 If the crust breaks, you will fall in.

 - Weather changes can be sudden.
 Always expect cold, wet, windy and icy conditions, even if you begin your hike in good weather.